Kukorcraft/3D-Printed-Flight-Sim-Throttle/README.md

 - Everything about "FreeJoy"
 - Putting the parts together

-Here is the 3D prited throttle:
+Here is the 3D printed throttle:
 [Click me!](https://www.thingiverse.com/thing:4935709)